maratai/craftery/game_design_general.md

-General game design that might apply to video games, TTRPGs, board games, etc.
+General game design, ludology, etc that might apply to video games, TTRPGs, board games, etc.

-# Game Design: General
+# Game Design and Ludology: General
 - Johan Huizinga. *Homo Ludens: A Study of the Play-Element in Culture*.
 If you need to write about game design and theory in an *academic* sense, this book is impossible to escape.
 - Durgan A. Nallar. *Playful Structure: A Game Design Methodology: Theory and Practice*. **to-read**
 - Lewis Pulsipher. *Game Design: How to Create Video and Tabletop Games, Start to Finish*. **Recommended**.